bswilson/xfrstatus/README.md

 # xfrstatus
-Aggregated status for several things we care about
+Aggregated status for status monitoring for services our team cares about.